shwezhu/shwezhu.github.io/content/post/http/008-form-post-query-string.md

 $ curl -X POST "localhost:8080/postform?username=david&password=778899a"
 ```

-The server may get same data for these two command, this is because the server may try to parse the query string and form data at the same time, I have talked this in Go web.
+The server may get same data for these two command, this is because the server may try to parse the query string and form data at the same time, I have talked this in [previous post](https://davidzhu.xyz/post/golang/practice/012-http-related/#4-parse-form-and-query-string).

 ## 4. Form data restriction